kubestash/docs/docs/guides/volume-populator/statefulset/index.md

 ## Prepare Workload

-At first, We are going to deploy a StatefulSet with a PVC `source-data`.
-This StatefulSet will automatically generate sample data in `/source/data` directory.
+At first, We are going to deploy a `StatefulSet` with a PVC.
+This `StatefulSet` will automatically generate sample data in `/source/data` directory.

 Below is the YAML of the StatefulSet that we are going to create,

 ```yaml
 apiVersion: v1
 kind: Service